analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 }
 ```

-Readers familiar with JSon will immediately recognize that this defines a list of `employees`, with each list element an array with two fiels, `firstName` and `lastName`.
+Readers familiar with JSon will immediately recognize that this defines an `employees` list, with each list element an array with two fiels, `firstName` and `lastName`.